 Report

-The Title IX Compliance Office provides support to anyone affected by sexual misconduct, discrimination, harassment, or violence.
+The Title IX Compliance Office provides support to those who report discrimination or harassment based on sex.

 Who is Required to Make a Report?